UAlbertaALTLab/morphodict/docs/directory-structure.md

 ### libexec

-Utility tools that are usually dependency free and ran by developers.
+Utility programs that are *usually* dependency free and ran by developers or automated scripts.
+The programs here do not need to be distributed with the main app, but are useful for maintenance tasks (often run in CI).

+Why the name "libexec"?
+[History](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html#usrlibexec).

 ### src